-The regulatory package seeks to consolidate Regulation 18, Arkansas Air Pollution Control Code; Regulation 19, Regulations of the Arkansas Plan of Implementation for Air Pollution Control; Regulation 26, Regulations of the Arkansas Operating Air Permit Program; and Regulation 31, Nonattainment New Source Review Requirements into a single regulation: Regulation 35, Arkansas Air Quality Regulation.
+The regulatory package seeks to streamline Regulation 18, Arkansas Air Pollution Control Code; Regulation 19, Regulations of the Arkansas Plan of Implementation for Air Pollution Control; Regulation 26, Regulations of the Arkansas Operating Air Permit Program; and Regulation 31, Nonattainment New Source Review Requirements.
 The purpose of the regulatory package is to clarify Arkansas air pollution control requirements by simplifying the regulatory provisions, consolidating overlapping provisions, and revising or removing confusing language.
-The consolidation is expected to facilitate continued trends in achieving clean air by providing additional regulatory clarity to our stakeholders and facilities in order to foster compliance with air quality regulations.
-ADEQ anticipates the streamlined regulation to ultimately result in reduced costs both for the State and for the facilities covered under the consolidated regulation.
+This effort is expected to facilitate continued trends in achieving clean air goals by providing additional regulatory clarity to our stakeholders and facilities in order to foster compliance with air quality regulations.
+ADEQ anticipates the streamlined regulation(s) to ultimately result in reduced indirect costs both for the State and for the facilities subject to APC&EC air pollution regulations.

 Public and Regulated Community Engagement